abertschi/postcards/README.md

 ```

 ## Release notes
+### v1.0, 2020-01-28 (unreleased)
+- plugin_random: needs python 3.6 to work, newer versions are currently not supported
+- plugin_pexel: use offical API, keywoard is no longer supported
+- plugin_yaml: introduction of new plugin
+  - `postcards-yaml` reads a yaml file with text/picture entries.
+  - see `postcards-yaml -h` or documentation above for more information

 ### v0.0.8, 2018-03-28
 - v0.0.7 broke due to changes in the postcardcreator API
  - update `postcard-creator` to `0.0.8`